Applied Quantitative Reasoning Requirement & Quantitative Reasoning Placement

 - Achieving a score of at least 650 on the SAT Mathematics (MSAT I) examination, a score of at least 570 on any Mathematics SAT II subject examination (MSAT II), or a score of at least 28 on the Mathematics ACT examination to place directly into an AQR course.
-ACT or SAT scores must be submitted to the College.
+ACT or SAT scores must be officially submitted to the College.
 Please note, listing your scores on your Common Application without having them officially sent to Skidmore does not count.
-If you have the relevant standardized test score, but did not submit your scores to Skidmore, please go to your College Board or ACT account, take a screenshot of the summary page (or print page to PDF) that shows your full name, date of birth, and all of your scores, and then email that screenshot to firstname.lastname@example.org.
+If you have the relevant standardized test score, but did not offically submit your scores to Skidmore, please go to your College Board or ACT account, take a screenshot of the summary page (or print page to PDF) that shows your full name, date of birth, and all of your scores including test dates, and then email that screenshot (or PDF) to firstname.lastname@example.org.

 - Taking the online QR Placement Diagnostic and placing directly into an AQR course.
 Incoming students who do not submit ACT or SAT scores or whose scores do not place them into an AQR course must take the online QR Placement Diagnostic.

 - Taking the online QR Placement Diagnostic and placing into a Foundational QR course (FQR course).
 Students who place into an FQR course must successfully complete it by the end of their second year.
 These courses, which are offered by a variety of departments, emphasize the application of mathematical calculations and concepts to daily life.